 Strong Economic Partners

 With one of the most open and innovative economies in the world, the United Arab Emirates is a dependable and significant economic partner of the United States.
-The UAE is the US’ largest export market in the Middle East region — a distinction the UAE has held for nine straight years.
-During the past decade, bilateral trade has doubled, exceeding $24 billion in 2017.
-The US has a $15.7 billion trade surplus with the UAE, the US’ third largest trade surplus globally.
+The UAE is the US’ largest export market in the Middle East region — a distinction the UAE has held for ten straight years.
+During the past decade, bilateral trade has doubled, exceeding $24 billion in 2018.
+The US has a $14.5 billion trade surplus with the UAE, the US’ fourth largest trade surplus globally.
 These economic exchanges support hundreds of thousands of American jobs and contribute to growth for US companies.

 In 2018, UAE port-operator Gulftainer agreed to a 50-year lease with the State of Delaware to operate the Port of Wilmington.
 Gulftainer plans to double the port’s shipping volume and construct a new container facility in nearby Edgemoor.
 The company will invest $580 million in the project over 10 years, creating approximately 6,000 jobs.
 This comes in addition to Gulftainer’s existing 35-year agreement to operate a terminal at Port Canaveral, Florida, representing a $100 million investment in equipment and jobs.